drufball/yosai/_drafts/iga.md

 Fumi nodded, her face lighting up.
 "My dad is the head of Zephys.
 I won't be a full member until I resonate tomorrow though."

 The group continued talking, but Moto barely paid any attention.
-He knew what he needed to do tomorrow.
+He knew what he needed to do, now.
 Zephys specialized in assassination.
 And it's leader was exactly the man he had been trying all these years to get close to.

 No matter what, Moto had to join Zephys.